fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/combination-charts-net.md

 {% embed_chart fusioncharts-net-visualization-combination-scroll2ddy.js %}

-Create a `scrollcombidy2d.aspx.cs` file and refer to the code below:
+Create a `CombinationChart.aspx.cs` file and refer to the code below:

 ```csharp
 using FusionCharts.DataEngine;